Quick question: How often do you use spreadsheets in your job?

 With ProofHub, you don’t need to go through the hassle of manually logging your task progression.
 It automatically does that for you, so you can focus on more important tasks.
 The changes made get reflected in real-time, making it easy to keep track of task progression.

-Use-case: A marketing team deals with a number of creative assets, ranging from ad creatives to landing pages.
+Use-case: A marketing team deals with several creative assets, ranging from ad creatives to landing pages.
 While spreadsheets are great for tracking the rankings of landing pages, they can’t help much in the creation phase.

 ProofHub, on the other hand, simplifies the tracking process for any changes made to these assets.
 You can set dependencies to avoid any roadblocks and speed up the overall process without worrying about losing track.